Thermal expectation estimation via single-trajectory Gibbs sampling with non-destructive measurements: Measurements via Detailed-Balance Channels

-\end{theorem} The key insight behind the efficient implementation is that \cite{gilyen2026} shows the operator $K$ admits a series expansion in which each term can be written as an integral of short-time Hamiltonian evolutions.
-The scaling $c = \mathcal{O}(1/\log\|H\|)$ is chosen to make such series converge.
-When $O$ is quasi-local, and $H$ is geometrically local, each term in this expansion preserves locality, which in turn enables the efficient quantum implementation.
-We will state the mplementation result in Appendix~\ref{sec:implementR}; we refer the interested reader to \cite{gilyen2026} for full details.
+The key insight behind the efficient implementation is that \cite{gilyen2026} shows the operator $K$ admits a series expansion in which each term can be written as an integral of short-time Hamiltonian evolutions.
+The scaling $c = \mathcal{O}(1/\log(\beta\|H\|))$ is chosen to make such series converge.
+When $O$ satisfies the required quasi-local-in-energy condition, this expansion enables an efficient quantum implementation.
+The proof of Theorem~\ref{thm:rejection} is deferred to Appendix~\ref{sec:implementR}; we refer the reader to \cite{gilyen2026} for full details.

-\begin{remark} The implementation cost in Theorem~\ref{thm:rejection} involves $\tilde{\mathcal{O}}(\beta \|H\|)$ queries to a block encoding of $H/\alpha$.
+\begin{remark} The implementation cost in Theorem~\ref{thm:rejection} involves $\tilde{\mathcal{O}}(\beta \|H\|)$ queries to a block encoding of $H/\alpha$ with $\alpha = \Theta(\|H\|)$.
 This matches the standard cost of block-encoding- and QSVT-based Hamiltonian simulation \cite{Low_2019, Gily_n_2019} for simulating $H$ up to time $\tilde{\mathcal{O}}(\beta)$.
 We therefore absorb this cost into the Hamiltonian simulation cost reported in Theorem~\ref{thm:DB-channel}. \end{remark}

 Having established the block encodings of $K_1$, $K_2$, and $K$ individually, we discuss in Appendix~\ref{app:implementation-POVM} how to combine these components to obtain an $\epsilon'$-approximate implementation of the full measurement channel $\mathcal{M}$.